uros-sipetic/CWL-implementation-of-a-sciClone-based-Tumor-Heterogeneity-analysis/README.md

 The workflow consists of sciClone, ClonEvol (Ha Dang, https://github.com/hdng/clonevol), Fishplot (Chris Miller, https://github.com/chrisamiller/fishplot), VCFtools (https://github.com/vcftools/vcftools) for VCF processing and custom parsers that properly create files that sciClone can successfully process.

-The workflow is available as a json file desribing the CWL implementation, and can be imported to any of the engines that are able to run CWL code.
+The workflow is available as a json file desribing the CWL implementation, and can be imported to some of the engines that are able to run CWL code.

 This workflow has one required input: